mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ### AI-assisted work disclosure

 The [scaling follow-up in PR #17020](https://github.com/mixxxdj/mixxx/pull/17020) is the only contribution in this GSoC effort where I used GPT Astra for code generation.
 It helped prepare a plan, generate small code snippets, and review branch changes; implementation decisions, testing, and validation remained my responsibility.
+For larger or deeper tasks, relying on AI would require many iterations, substantial context, and careful handling of hallucinations, which can become counterproductive.
+In this project, using it for review, validation, and a starter blueprint was more useful than relying on it for most of the development; responsible use still requires human review and judgment.

 ## Testing request

-A lot of care has gone into making DJs feel at home with LateNight QML.
-The goal has been to [“restore the same look and feel”](https://mixxx.org/news/2026-06-06-gsoc-2026-rebuild-latenight-qml/) of the original skin.
-Please test it in real DJ workflows, especially for performance and visual parity with the legacy LateNight skin across both Classic and PaleMoon.
+Please test LateNight QML in real DJ workflows, especially for performance and visual parity with the legacy LateNight skin across both Classic and PaleMoon.
+A lot of care has gone into making DJs feel at home with LateNight QML, with the goal of [“restoring the same look and feel”](https://mixxx.org/news/2026-06-06-gsoc-2026-rebuild-latenight-qml/) of the original skin.
 Tell us what feels right, what feels different, and what needs work through Zulip or GitHub issue trackers.

 ## Acknowledgments